LittleB0xes/brainfrust/README.md

 # Brainfrust
-A Brainfuck interpreter in Rust
+A Brainfuck Interpreter Made in Rust

 ## Launching arguments